HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 Following the implementation above would make the `get_state()` function call itself recursively until reaching genesis.
 To prevent this and make the code run efficiently, a state caching mechanism is required.

 The state of a block/feature combination is completely determined by the state of the first block in an evaluation period, that is, the previous block with a height that is a multiple of `EVALUATION_INTERVAL`.
-By caching every one of those interval boundary blocks for each feature, the problem is resolved.
+By caching feature states for every one of those interval boundary blocks, the problem is resolved.

-Given the defined `EVALUATION_INTERVAL` value of `40320`, and the current blockchain height of approximately 3,400,000 blocks, the cache will store less than 100 boundary block states for each feature, and that number will be small for years.
+A new field in the block metadata will be created to store the states.
+It will be a dictionary mapping a `Feature` enum option to a state enum option.

-Therefore, it should be enough to store this cache in memory.
-It would need to be reconstructed every time the full node is restarted.
-If during implementation tests this reconstruction is deemed to be too slow, RocksDB may be used to permanently store it.
+Given the defined `EVALUATION_INTERVAL` value of `40320`, and the current blockchain height of approximately 3,400,000 blocks, there'll be less than 100 boundary blocks, and that number will be small for years.
+This means that the great majority of blocks won't consume memory by storing this new metadata attribute.

 ### Dealing with reorgs

 When a reorg happens, re-computation of states may be necessary.
 The cache must be voided for every cached block that participates in a reorg.
+That is, the feature states metadata attribute will be removed.

 Different blockchains, including the best chain, may have different states for each feature.
 Therefore, each blockchain may operate on a different set of rules that define how blocks are handled (customized by each feature, whether it is activated or not on that blockchain).